tcoopman/image-webpack-loader/README.md

 - [webp](https://github.com/imagemin/imagemin-webp) — *Compress JPG & PNG images into WEBP*

-_Default optimizers can be disabled by specifying `optimizer.enabled: false`, and optional ones can be enabled by simply putting them in the options_
+_Each optimizers can be disabled by specifying `optimizer.enabled: false`, and optional ones can be enabled by simply putting them in the options_

 If you are using Webpack 1, take a look at the [old docs](http://webpack.github.io/docs/using-loaders.html) (or consider upgrading).